bogonenko/w2/readme.md

-Hello, this is my s2 project.
+Hello, this is my s2 project!!!